zestyxyz/docs/guides/for-creators/automation.md

 # Automation
-It is possible to automate the management of spaces, this is done by setting a bot as an operator on the Zesty Market contract to help call smart contract funcionts on your behalf.
+It is possible to automate the management of spaces, this is done by setting a bot as an operator on the Zesty Market contract to help call smart contract functions on your behalf.

 We have built out a bot to help you with this.
 The bot currently at the supports: